justinwj/Visio-Diagram-Generator/plan docs/strategy.md

 - **Interactive Callouts:**
   Replace dense connector clouds with clickable callouts, stubs, or “expand for details” icons.
 Only render full connector clouds on demand.
+# Can you automate feedback (does the rendered Visio diagram match the planner JSON—are channels, bundles, and bridges realized as planned)?
 ### 2. Planner–Renderer Consistency and Validation

 - **Round-trip Model Checking:**